+It’s clear that this holiday season won’t look like anything we’re accustomed to.
 Unable to gather safely with beloved family and friends, many of us (myself included) are planning for much smaller dinners.
 With all of the uncertainty we’ve been facing as individuals and as a country, it’s more important than ever to teach and practice gratitude for what we have and what’s gone well.
 How can you do this when you (and your family) may be frustrated, disappointed and anxious?

-For some people, it may be easy to feel generally ‘thankful.’
+For some people, it may be easy to feel generally thankful.
 For others, it may be tougher.
-Perhaps someone you care about has been sick or died; perhaps your children are struggling with remote/hybrid school; perhaps you are dealing with food, housing or job insecurity.
+Perhaps someone you care about has been sick or died; your children are struggling with remote/hybrid school; or you are dealing with food, housing or job insecurity.
 Whatever your particular situation may be, shifting the focus and noticing how someone has helped in recent months may open your eyes and your heart to a more accessible type of gratitude.

 Children and teens with ADHD, who may miss social cues or be unaware of how their actions impact others, really benefit from slowing down and taking stock of helpers in their lives.
 Teaching kids to notice how people treat them and how to acknowledge consideration and generosity shows them that these qualities matter.
 They learn compassion, understanding and empathy.

 Here are a few tips to practice gratitude in your family this year:

 1. Notice what you have, not what you don’t.